cairo-book/cairo-chatbot/README.md

 # Cairo chatbot

-This is a chatbot to help you learn and code with the [Cairo language](https://cairo-lang.org/)
+This is a chatbot to help you learn and code with the [Cairo language](https://cairo-lang.org/).

+Archived in favor of the [Starknet Agent](https://github.com/cairo-book/starknet-agent)

 ## What's inside?